 - Report cards: Areas covered on the report card include: grades, character, attendance, and teacher comments. - o All teachers will maintain a folder for each student that contains, at a minimum, a representation of the student's reading, writing, and math work completed throughout the year.
-This data will be used for both grading and conference purposes. - o All skills and abilities taught and assessed at La Paloma Academy are considered mastered when the student demonstrates at least a 70% proficiency level. - AASA: Arizona's Academic Standards Assessment is a test designed specifically to measure each student's (3rd-8th grade) progress in learning the Arizona Academic Standards. - o The two content areas tested are Mathematics and English Language Arts. - o The Arizona Academic Standards are clear and concise statements of what ALL students are expected to know and be able to do at various stages of K-12 education. - o Scores are reported in terms of four performance levels: - Highly Proficient;' - Proficient; - Partially Proficient; - Minimally Proficient. - o Any student who is Proficient or Highly Proficient has fulfilled the state requirements. - AZSCI: Arizona Science Test is a test designed specifically to measure each student's (5th and 8th grade) progress in learning the Arizona Academic Science Standards - o The content area tested is Science. - o Scores are reported in terms of four performance levels - Highly Proficient - Proficient - Partially Proficient - Minimally Proficient - Performance Matters: Performance Matters Assessments offer innovative, research-based, multi-method, customized assessments and curriculum tools that assist educators in meeting local, state, and federal requirements and be given this year as a pre, mid, and post test for 2nd-8th grade. - DIBELS: DIBELS is a series of short tests that assess early childhood literacy, assessed three times per year.
+This data will be used for both grading and conference purposes. - o All skills and abilities taught and assessed at La Paloma Academy are considered mastered when the student demonstrates at least a 70% proficiency level. - AASA: Arizona's Academic Standards Assessment (AASA) is the statewide achievement test for Arizona students in Grades 3-8.
+All Arizona public school students in Grades 3-8 will take the grade-level AASA assessments in English Language Arts and Mathematics.
+This information is used to ensure that all students in grades 3-8 are mastering their grade level standards.
+This assessment is given at the end of the year and the results are sent to the parents in the summer. - o The Arizona Academic Standards are clear and concise statements of what ALL students are expected to know and be able to do at various stages of K-12 education. - Scores are reported in terms of four performance levels: - Highly Proficient;' - Proficient; - Partially Proficient;

+- Minimally Proficient.

+- o Any student who is Proficient or Highly Proficient has fulfilled the state requirements.

+- AZSCI: Arizona Science Test is a test designed specifically to measure each student's (5th and 8th grade) progress in learning the Arizona Academic Science Standards

+- The content area tested is Science.

+- Scores are reported in terms of four performance levels

+- Highly Proficient

+- Proficient

+- Partially Proficient

+- Minimally Proficient

+- Performance Matters: Performance Matters Assessments offer innovative, research-based, multi-method, customized assessments and curriculum tools that assist educators in meeting local, state, and federal requirements and will be given this year as a pre, mid, and post test for K-8th grade.

+- DIBELS: DIBELS is a universal screener that assesses early childhood literacy skills, assessed three times per year.